Professional Disinfecting Company

 We make it easy for you to communicate with us.
 All our customers have access to download a smartphone APP to our cleaning system, so you can easily communicate your needs to us.

-Cleaning, sanitizing, and disinfecting services are performed by our disinfection professionals who are thoroughly trained in handling electrostatic disinfection sprayers and meeting pathogen-handling standards set by the Occupational Safety & Health Administration (OSHA).
+Cleaning, sanitizing, and disinfecting services are performed by our disinfecting professionals who are thoroughly trained in handling electrostatic disinfecting sprayers and meeting pathogen-handling standards set by the Occupational Safety & Health Administration (OSHA).

-We utilizes Fundamentals Training Courses offered by the Global Bio-risk Advisory Council related to cleaning and disinfection services.
+We utilizes Fundamentals Training Courses offered by the Global Bio-risk Advisory Council related to cleaning and disinfecting services.

 The focus is on applying preventative, response, infection control, and contamination control measures to known or potential infectious disease risk situations, which includes SARS & COVID-19.

-Let’s talk about Disinfecting & Sanitizing your facilities
+Let’s talk about disinfecting and sanitizing your facilities

-Contact us for a free on-site walk-through and estimate that includes a detailed cleaning plan and time frame for your commercial facilities store or attraction.
+Contact us for a free on-site walk-through and estimate that includes a detailed cleaning plan and time frame for your commercial facilities.

 Request a Quote